The need for mechanical ventilation is one of the most common causes of admission to the intensive care unit.

 - The second parameter is the SBT itself.
 To perform this, ventilator support should be reduced to a minimum.
 This can be done either via T-piece or pressure support.
 CPAP has been used in the past although it has been suggested to be inferior to the other two methods.
 A recent Cochrane review (2014) concluded that there are no major differences between T piece or pressure support trials on extubation success, reintubation, ICU mortality, or ICU length of stay.
 Nevertheless, pressure support was found to be superior for performing spontaneous breathing trials among patients with simple weaning (meaning patients successfully weaned in the first attempt) as it was shown to have a shorter weaning time.

 SBT should be performed for 30 to 120 minutes, and the patient should be monitored closely for any signs of respiratory distress.
 If these signs are found, the patient should be placed back on his or her prior ventilator settings.
-If after this time patient meets criteria for successful SBT (RR < 35bpm; no signs of distress; HR <140/min and HR variability less than 20%; O2 sat greater than 90% or PaO2 greater than 60 mmHg on FiO2 less than 0.4; SBP greater than 80 and less than 180 mmHg or greater than 20% change from baseline), then the assessment for airway removal should be done by performing a cuff leak test when indicated.
+If after this time patient meets criteria for successful SBT (RR < 35bpm; no signs of distress; HR <140/min and HR variability less than 20%; O2 sat greater than 90% or PaO2 greater than 60 mmHg on FiO2 less than 0.4; SBP greater than 80 and less than 180 mmHg or less than 20% change from baseline), then the assessment for airway removal should be done by performing a cuff leak test when indicated.

 If the patient is determined to be ready, the ETT should be removed and the patient should be monitored closely.
 In patients with high risk for reintubation (failure of two or more SBTs, CHF, CO2 greater than 45 after extubation, weak cough, pneumonia as a cause of respiratory failure), the use of noninvasive positive pressure ventilation after extubation as a bridge to ventilator free-breathing, has been shown to reduce ICU mortality and lower risk of intubation.
 This effect was not seen if the patient had already developed respiratory distress.
 High flow nasal cannula has also shown reduced reintubation rates, although no effect on mortality has been seen.